arctern-io/arctern-bootcamp/nytaxi_en/README.md

 ## Data Preparation

-This tutorial will guide you through analyzing New York City Taxi dataset with Arctern and visualizing with keplergl.
-Please download the data prepared for this tutorial including: 200,000 New York City taxi data records and New York City topographic map.
+Download the data prepared for this tutorial including: 200,000 New York City taxi data records and New York City topographic map.
 Save the data in `/tmp` by default:

 ```bash
 $ cd /tmp